Felix-Petersen/diffsort/README.md

 ![diffsort_logo](diffsort_logo.png)

+Official implementation for our ICML 2021 Paper "Differentiable Sorting Networks for Scalable Sorting and Ranking Supervision".
+In this work, we leverage classic sorting networks and relax them to propose a new differentiable sorting function: diffsort.
-Differentiable Sorting Networks allow propagating gradients through a smooth differentiable approximate sorting function.
+Diffsort allows propagating gradients through a smooth differentiable approximate sorting function.
 Herein, diffsort outperforms existing differentiable sorting functions on the four-digit MNIST and the SVHN sorting tasks.
 In this repo, we present the PyTorch implementation of our ICML 2021 paper on differentiable sorting networks.
 Paper @ [ArXiv](https://arxiv.org/pdf/2105.04019.pdf),